oktadev/okta-blog/_source/_posts/2021-10-18-security-headers-best-practices.md

 <script src="attacker.com/cookie_grabber.js"></script>
 ```

-There are many different directives of the policy, but the most important one is "script-src", which defines where scripts can be loaded from.
-Other directives include "default-src", "object-src", "img-src", and more.
-You can define a policy using the header syntax:
+There are many different directives of the policy, but the most important one is `script-src`, which defines where scripts can be loaded from.
+Other directives include `default-src`, `object-src`, `img-src`, and more.
+You can define a policy using the" header syntax:

 ```
 Content-Security-Policy: RESOURCE-TYPE ORIGIN ORIGIN ORIGIN ...
 ```

-For example, this policy limits the source of scripts to the current domain, and "www.okta.com". "self" represents the current domain.
+For example, this policy limits the source of scripts to the current domain, and "www.okta.com". `self` represents the current domain.

 ```
 Content-Security-Policy: script-src 'self' https://www.okta.com
 ```

-The "default-src" directory defines the policy for any resource that does not already have a policy.
+The `default-src` directive defines the policy for any resource that does not already have a policy.
 For example, this policy tells the browsers that all scripts should come from subdomains of "okta.com", and all other resources should only load from the current domain.

 ```
 Content-Security-Policy: default-src 'self'; script-src https://*.okta.com